Symptoms and Causes of SAD

 If you think you may be experiencing symptoms of SAD, talk to your primary care physician or a mental health professional.
 According to Price, "good evidence exists that light box treatment, which is 20 times brighter than normal indoor light, is very effective.
 Light boxes are commercially sold and easy to purchase; however, a person should not start light therapy without consulting their physician or psychiatrist since it can worsen certain eye conditions," cautions Price.

-Price stresses that although artificial sunlight generated from light boxes is effective, nothing works better than natural, outdoor light.
+Although artificial sunlight generated from light boxes is effective, Price stresses nothing works better than natural, outdoor light.
+So how long does it take to feel better once spring rolls around and the days get longer?
+"In general, mood improvement tends to correlate with the lengthening of daylight," says Price, "so most people are feeling substantially better by the time spring is in full bloom."
 Cold weather and many overcast days make it challenging for people to get enough outdoor light during the fall/winter months.

 You can also help loves ones with SAD by being understanding and encouraging them to seek professional treatment.
 Other ways to help, says Price, is to "offer to do healthy things with a loved one, like exercising, engaging in social activities, and eating healthy."
 Remember, too, that, with recognition of symptoms and early treatment, effective therapies are available for preventing and managing symptoms of SAD.